Car Warriors (TV series): Lawsuit

 In 2011, Rick Sheley of SKJ Customs in St. George, Utah, sued Speed TV and its parent company FOX Sports for US$2 million, claiming that the show broke all of its own rules and that the All Stars threatened to quit if they were not declared the winners over his team.
 The lawsuit was eventually dropped when both parties reached an agreement.

 Future

 The series was not renewed after the second season.
 Furthermore, Speed's transition to Fox Sports 1 makes a possibility for a new season unlikely.
 Starting in 2014, the Fox Sports regional networks have started airing reruns of both seasons.

+From 21 October 2022 the streaming rights for both seasons have been purchased by Mech+.